Deepak9912/django-travel-blog/README.md

 1. Create and publish a new travel blog.
 2. Create draft blog posts that can be reviewed and finalised later.
 3. Create a new user, blogs and categories.
+4. Like or unlike a post.
-4. Delete user, author, and comments.
+5. Delete user, author, and comments.
-5. Approve user's comments.
+6. Approve user's comments.
-6. Delete a blog post.
+7. Delete a blog post.
-7. Delete a user and their posts.
+8. Delete a user and their posts.
-8. Change the website permissions for a user.
+9. Change the website permissions for a user.

 ## Agile Methodology
 All functionality and development of this project was managed using GitHub where Projects can be found [here](https://github.com/Deepak9912).